cisagov/get.gov/pages/help/help_domain-management.md

 4. Add your name server information.
 5. Click “Save.”

-You will receive an email notification about your changes.

 ## Update your organization name or mailing address

 1. [Sign in with your Login.gov account](#)